mickaelperrin/bitwarden-decrypt-cli/README.md

 ## Currently supported fields

-The script currently handles the decryption of the following entities:
+The script currently handles the decryption of the following entities and fields:

 - login

-and the following fields:

     - name
     - notes
     - password
     - uri: retrieve first uri without new line
     - uris: retrieve all uris, one per line
     - username
+- note
+    - name
+    - notes

 ## Why this project ?